glimpse-project/glimpse-training-data/README.md

 Large resources used for training the Glimpse motion capture system

-After cloning this repository (we recommend passing --depth=1 while cloning considering the ~80MB size of our .blend file) you also need to run ./fetch.sh to download the CMU mocap data that we use.
+*Note: we recommend passing --depth=1 while cloning considering the ~80MB size of our .blend file and the large CMU mocap archives*

+After cloning this repository you also need to run `./unpack.sh` to decompress the CMU mocap archives.

 # Blender-based rendering pipeline

-The blender/ directory includes a glimpse-training.blend file for use in conjunction with a glimpse_data_generator addon that helps us import the CMU mocap animations and render our training images.
+The `blender/` directory includes a glimpse-training.blend file for use in conjunction with `addon/glimpse_data_generator` that helps us import the CMU mocap animations into Blender and render our training images.

 ## Setup Blender automatically